-Benefits provided by the EHP Medical and Vision Plans are not financed or administered by an insurance company.
-Benefits are paid from the general assets of Suburban Hospital through a contract with Johns Hopkins Employer Health Programs.
+The benefits described in this SPD are not financed or administered by an insurance company.
+Benefits are paid from the general assets of Suburban Hospital through contracts with Johns Hopkins Employer Health Programs and MetLife.
 You can contact Johns Hopkins Employer Health Programs at: